stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 The new event handling framework and the action bindings class should satisfy the requirements we identified at the start of the chapter:

-* The GLFW specifics are now abstracted away (and theoretically could be replaced by an alternative implementation).
+* The GLFW specifics are now largely abstracted away (and theoretically could be replaced by an alternative implementation).

-* The event-handling logic is separated from the application code, e.g. binding ESCAPE to the stop method.
+* The event-handling logic is separated from the application code, e.g. binding the ESCAPE key to an arbitrary stop method.

 * Binding events to handlers or methods is relatively concise and does not require any casting or switching logic.

+There are still further use-cases that will be implemented in later chapters:

+* The remaining event types, e.g. window enter/leave.

-Devices that are implemented using GLFW query methods (such as a gamepad controller or joystick) will be addressed in a later chapter.
+* Devices using GLFW query methods such as a joystick.

+* Multi-position buttons such as joystick hats and gamepad controllers.

+* A persistence mechanism for the action bindings.

 ---